crea-plus/vue-assignment/README.md

 The app should use responsive design and should work on display sizes down to 300 px.

-### Bonus Features
+### Overachiever Features
-Below is a list of possible additions to the app.
-Implement them if you want, depending on your remaining time.
-If you have your own ideas you can do those instead.
+If you are very fast, you can implement some of these additional features.
+Of course if you have your own ideas you can do those instead.

 - Add the ability to change the sorting order (ascending or descending) in the list view.
 - In the list view display a star next to names of people that are marked as favorite.
 The favorites should always be on top of the list.